A Brief Intro to Video Games

 Nonetheless, I’ll still provide a smaller list of the main genres and their elements which you can read about in my future posts…Pick one from the list!
 There’s a surprising amount of overlap between genres so expect games to cover multiple categories.

 To get started, browse through the following list of genres and learn about the different types of PC games on the market right now.
-Of course, Steam also has their own list of popular tags to choose from.
+Of course, Steam also has its own list of popular tags to choose from.

 There are some other features to consider such as Gameplay Modes, Free-to-Play, Casual vs. Hardcore, and movie genres including Sci-fi and Comedy strangely enough.